Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 Goals:

-• To educate a literate reader.
+• Raise a literate reader.

 DURING THE CLASSES

-(Annex 1 ...
+(Annex 1 .
 Slide 1)

-1. Repetition of knowledge of the theory of literature
+1. Repetition of knowledge of literary theory

-Use literary terms and don't be confused.
+Use literary terms and don't get confused.

 – Name the main characters.
 (Zhilin, Kostylin and Dina.)

-(Annex 1 ...
+(Annex 1 .
 Slide 2)

 Episode– one event with a beginning and an end.

-(Annex 1 ...
+(Annex 1 .
 Slide 3)

 Narration: